BACK TO BIO

 6. Combining Indonesian Gamelan with other cultures, other instruments, and writing new music for the ensembles, such as "Cool it Wayang" for improvising jazz trombone and voice with gamelan; "Music for Theremin and Gamelan" which was performed in Bali to much local amazement; "Kebyar Leyak" using UFO abduction text combined with Balinese poltergeist legends and transitioning between sampled and "real" gamelan.

 7. Composing music for the Harry Partch instruments, which use a 43 tone just-intonation system and completely unique instrumentation.
-Newband ensemble premiered "Odentity" in Feb 2007 and is expected to record it for Simons' next Tzadik release
+Newband ensemble premiered "Odentity" in Feb 2007 and the piece is recorded for Simons' Tzadik CD Fung Sha Noon

-8. The newly developed technique of Gong-Humping is about to be unveiled, in which the players dampen the large hanging gongs with their legs.
+8. The newly developed technique of Gong-Humping is unveiled (2009), in which the players dampen the large hanging gongs with their legs.
 While straddling one gong to control the dampening or ringing, a player also strikes the two adjacent ringing gongs to create rhythmic and melodic patterns.

 graphic notation - "The Night Sky in October" (1973) uses a chart of the stars on a disc which revolves by hand, and a stationary clear plastic staff line overlay - the stars become notes

 large scale flow charts - "An Arch is A Key" (1979) for 4 ensembles, delineating entrances, exits, dynamics, tempi and instrumentation over time (San Francisco Free Music Festival).
 Published in EAR magazine.